jedick/chem16S/inst/extdata/RefSeq/README.txt

+# Run R scripts to produce output files in this order:
+# 1. genome_AA.R --> genome_AA.csv (hosted in https://github.com/jedick/JMDplots because of its size)
+# 2. taxonomy.R  --> taxonomy.csv (mirrored in https://github.com/jedick/JMDplots)
+# 3. taxon_AA.R  --> taxon_AA.csv

+### Details for steps 1 and 2 ###

 # This document describes steps for processing the
 # RefSeq database (release 206, 2021-05-21) to produce these files:

-protein_refseq.csv: total amino acid composition of all proteins for bacteria, archaea, and viral genomes in the RefSeq collection (n = 49448) taxon_names.csv: taxid, phylum name and species name for 49448 taxa
+genome_AA.csv: total amino acid composition of all proteins for bacteria, archaea, and viral genomes in the RefSeq collection (n = 49448) taxonomy.csv: taxid, phylum name and species name for 49448 taxa

 # These functions/scripts have the following purpose (output files listed in parentheses):
-gencat.sh - extract accession, taxid, sequence length from RefSeq release catalog (accession.taxid.txt) protein_refseq.R - get average amino acid composition for each taxid from gzipped sequence files (protein_refseq.csv) taxon_names.R - get taxonomic names for each taxid represented (taxon_names.csv)
+gencat.sh - extract accession, taxid, sequence length from RefSeq release catalog (accession.taxid.txt) genome_AA.R - get average amino acid composition for each taxid from gzipped sequence files (genome_AA.csv) taxonomy.R - get taxonomic names for each taxid represented (taxonomy.csv)

 ## Download stuff